Yoav666s/dnd-wiki/collections/_monsters/basic-rules/swarm-of-quippers.md

 proficiency_bonus: "+2"
 traits: |
   **Blood Frenzy.** The swarm has advantage on melee attack rolls against any creature that doesn't have all its hit points.

     **Swarm.** The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny quipper.
 The swarm can't regain hit points or gain temporary hit points.

     **Water Breathing.** The swarm can breathe only underwater.
 actions: |
   **Bites.** Melee Weapon Attack: +5 to hit, reach 0 ft., one creature in the swarm's space.
 Hit: 14 (4d6) piercing damage, or 7 (2d6) piercing damage if the swarm has half of its hit points or fewer.
 legendary_actions: ""
-description: ""
 excerpt: "Medium Swarm Of Tiny Beasts, Unaligned"
 source: "Basic Rules"
 ---